Skip to main content

 Drink bottled or purified water only

-Tap water is not safe for drinking.
-Always use bottled water for drinking and brushing teeth.
-Avoid ice unless from purified sources.
+Tap water is not safe to drink.
+Use bottled water for drinking and brushing your teeth, and skip ice unless you know it was made from purified water.

 HIGH